zx0223winner/HSDSnake/docs/Usage.md

 ```

 ### Preprocessing the gff (option one)
-`Purpose`: This rule use the gff2bed tool to convert gff to bed for easier parsing (the fakegff file)
+`Purpose`: This rule uses the gff2bed tool to convert gff to bed for easier parsing (the fakegff file)

 > [!WARNING]
-> To run this rule, user will need uncomment the lines in the snakefile_part1
+> To run this rule, users will need uncomment the lines in the workflow/snakefile_part1 file
 ```
 	#	expand("data/intermediateData/{name}/{name}.gff-option_one",
 	#		name = config['names']),